 Erected 2000 by Department of Historic Resources.
 (Marker Number X-26.)

 Location.
 36° 48.186′ N, 82° 50.918′ W. Marker is in Olinger, Virginia, in Lee County.
-Marker is at the intersection of Seminary Church Loop (Old U.S. 58) and Cave Springs Road (County Route 622), on the left when traveling north on Seminary Church Loop.
-Touch for map.
+Marker is at the intersection of Seminary Church Loop (Old U.S. 58) and Touch for map.
 Marker is in this post office area: Big Stone Gap VA 24219, United States of America.
+Touch for directions.

 More about this marker.
 This marker replaced another marker with the same number and title that was erected between 1937 and 1941.
 That marker read, “Within one mile of this point three men were born who afterwards became members of Congress: James B. Richmond, 46th Congress, March 4, 1879 – March 4, 1881.
 Campbell Slemp, 58th, 59th and 60th Congresses, March 4, 1903 – October 13, 1907; Campbell Bascom Slemp, 61st–67th Congresses, October 13, 1907 – March 3, 1923.
 Also: Jonathan Richmond (1805–1871), Brigadier General Virginia Militia.”

 1. Wikipedia Entry for James Buchanan Richmond.
 “In 1878, advocating sound money, Richmond defeated Congressman Pridemore in the primary, and was elected as a Democrat to the United States House of Representatives.
 He served a single term, from 1879 to 1881.”
 (Submitted on July 1, 2017.)